11 Home Theater Tips For A Better Movie Watching Experience

 Things like tower speakers and subwoofers especially stand out because of how much space they take up.

-So there is a line of thinking that by placing a subwoofer on a shelf, it can make it less noticeable.
+So there may be a line of thinking that by placing a subwoofer recessed on a shelf, it can make it less noticeable in maintaining the default look of the room.

 Should You Place A Subwoofer On A Shelf?

-While a subwoofer can technically be placed on a shelf, there’s a few caveats that immediately spring to mind that gives me pause in completely recommending doing so.
+While a subwoofer can technically be placed on a shelf, there’s a few caveats that immediately spring to mind that gives me pause in recommending doing so at all.

-Reasons Why Someone Wouldn’t Place A Subwoofer On A Shelf
+Reasons Why I Think It Shouldn’t Be Placed On A Subwoofer On A Shelf

 The Quality Of The Bass May Be Limited